citp/privacy-policy-historical/m/mo/mor/more4you.ws.md

-> *The following text is extracted and transformed from the more4you.ws privacy policy that was archived on 2013-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130602134333id_/http%3A//more4you.ws/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the more4you.ws privacy policy that was archived on 2013-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131116022449id_/http%3A//more4you.ws/privacy_policy) for the most accurate reproduction.*

-# Privacy Policy
+# More4you BlogletterPrivacy Policy

 **Our Commitment To Your Privacy**